-Westerby has said that a complaint against Joseph Oliver/Abana, ought to have been decided first or, at the very least, complaints against it and Joseph Oliver/Abana ought to have been decided together.
-Westerby has also said that we've upheld complaints against Abana where there was another SIPP operator involved and that we've not pursued or invited consumers to pursue complaints against that other SIPP operator.
-I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mr N for the full measure of his loss.
+Westerby has said that a complaint against Joseph Oliver, ought to have been decided first or, at the very least, complaints against it and Joseph Oliver ought to have been decided together.
+Westerby has also said that we've upheld complaints against Joseph Oliver where there was another SIPP operator involved and that we've not pursued or invited consumers to pursue complaints against that other SIPP operator.
+I've carefully considered these points but, as I explain below, I'm satisfied that it's fair to require Westerby to compensate Mr H for the full measure of his loss.

-In this decision I'm considering Mr N's complaint about Westerby.
-While it may be the case that Joseph Oliver gave unsuitable advice to Mr N to transfer the monies from Mr N's existing pension plan(s) into a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mr N's application for a SIPP.
+In this decision I'm considering Mr H's complaint about Westerby.
+While it may be the case that Joseph Oliver gave unsuitable advice to Mr H to open a SIPP and make unsuitable investments, Westerby had its own distinct set of obligations when considering whether to accept Mr H's application for a SIPP.